My Favorite Puzzles

 Problem: 100 Prisoners in a Line

 A king decides to give 100 of his prisoners a test.
 If they pass, they can go free.
 Otherwise, the king will execute all of them.
-The test goes as follows: the prisoners stand in a line, all facing forward.
+The test goes as follows: The prisoners stand in a line, all facing forward.
 The king puts either a black or a white hat on each prisoner.
 The prisoners can only see the colors of the hats in front of them.
 Then, in any order they want, each one guesses the color of the hat on their head.
-Other than that, the prisoners can not speak.
-To pass, no more than 1 of them may guess incorrectly.
-If they can make their strategy before hand, how can they be assured that they will survive?
+Other than that, the prisoners cannot speak.
+To pass, no more than one of them may guess incorrectly.
+If they can agree on their strategy beforehand, how can they be assured that they will survive?

 Problem: Rainbow Hats

-7 men are sitting in a room.
+Seven men are sitting in a room.
 Someone puts a hat on the head of each man.
 Each hat has an equal probability of being one of the seven colors of the rainbow.
-It is okay for 2 men to have hats of the same color.
-Without communication, each man guesses the color of the hat on their head.
+It is okay for two men to have hats of the same color.
+Without communicating with each other, each man guesses the color of the hat on their head.
 If at least one of them guesses right, they win this little game of theirs.
-If they are allowed to make a strategy beforehand, how can they be assured of winning.
+If they are allowed to create a strategy beforehand, how can they be assured of winning?

 Problem: Probabilistic Hats

-3 men are given a challenge.
-They will all sit in a room, and on each one, someone will put on either a black or a white hat, each with probability one half.
-The men can not communicate, but they can see the colors of the hats of the other 2 men.
-At the same time, they each say what they think is the color of the hat on his own head.
-Each one can also pass.
-They win if at least one of them says the color of his hat correctly, and none of them give the incorrect answer.
+Three men are given a challenge.
+They will all sit in a room and someone will put either a black or a white hat on each one of them with probability one half.
+The men cannot communicate with each other, but they can see the colors of the hats of the other two men.
+At the same time, each man says which color they think the hat on his own head is.
+Each individual can also pass.
+They win if at least one of them names the color of his hat correctly, and if none of them gives the incorrect answer.
 How can they maximize their probability of winning?

 Miscellaneous